yum install mysql mysql-server -y

 $ mysql --user=root --password Enter password: Welcome to the MySQL monitor.
 Commands end with ; or \g.
 Your MySQL connection id is 23 Server version: 5.1.67 Source distribution Copyright (c) 2000, 2012, Oracle and/or its affiliates.
 All rights reserved.
 Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
 Other names may be trademarks of their respective owners.
 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement. mysql>

-Use below command to create new database
+Use the below command to create a new database

 mysql> create database mydb; Query OK, 1 row affected (0.01 sec) mysql>

 mysql> show databases; +--------------------+ | Database | +--------------------+ | information_schema | | mydb | | mysql | +--------------------+ 3 rows in set (0.00 sec) mysql>